tejaswininakirekanti/Final_Project_CheckPoint_1/README.md

 --demons_valid_path ${valid_demons_input} \
 --demons_val_out_path ${valid_demons_output} \
 ```
-The 'add_demonstration' represents whether to add demonstrations in the training stage.
+### The 'add_demonstration' represents whether to add demonstrations in the training stage.
 If this parameter is provided, the following four data paths related to the demonstration need to be provided.

 ## Testing
 ```
 bash scripts/test.sh
 ```

 Use the above command to start the testing stage.
 ```
 --test_file_path ${test_path} \
 ```
 The 'test_path' represents the root directory containing the test datasets.

+## Note(Check Point 2)

+Make sure to update the paths according to the model and the type of data being used in the path variables associated with each script file.